jkvc/modular-domain-adaptation/data_raw/readme.md

 ## Data sources

-In our experiment, all data is retrieved in Januarary 2021.
+In our experiment, all data is retrieved in March 2021.

 ### amazon